 We’d rather not see you hanging up your running shoes on account of flat feet, and you likely don’t have to.
 But the unique stresses that running with flat feet can place upon the body might lead to aches and pains throughout your body, and some of these conditions can make running harder to endure.

 Fortunately, there is often something you can do to counter the problems flat feet can pose for running.
 To understand what and how, let’s take a closer look at what flat feet are, how they trouble runners, and what you can do to fight back.

-What Are Flat Feet?
+What Exactly Are Flat Feet?
+What Causes Them?

-But with flat feet, the arches are collapsed, sitting low or completely flat against the ground.
-A foot doctor can determine if you have flat feet, but you can also check your arches yourself at home with the wet test.
-First, dip the sole of one of your feet in water, then step on a piece of paper towel.
-Put all your weight on that foot, then remove it from the paper towel.
+But with flat feet, the arches are sitting low or completely flat against the ground.
+A podiatrist can confirm whether your feet are flat, but you can also see evidence at home through a “wet test.”
+Simply dip the bottom of your foot in the water, then step with your full weight on a flat grocery bag or paper towel.

 Why Are Flat Feet a Problem for Runners?